- Who We Are

 Q. How do I join?

-You can get an application at your school, at your UFT borough office, or by writing to: Teachers’ Retirement System, 55 Water St., New York, NY 10041.
+You can get an application by visitng the TRS website or by writing to: Teachers’ Retirement System, 55 Water St., New York, NY 10041.

 Q. How can I get more information?

 The Pension Handbook for Tier IV members (which incudes all paras) is your best source.
-Ask your chapter leader or para representative to borrow a copy or buy one of your own for $5 from the UFT.
+Ask your chapter leader or para representative to borrow a copy or buy one of your own at the UFT central office.
 There also are informational meetings in each borough every fall and citywide meetings in the summer.

 You may call your borough office with any pension question.
 And as a para you have the same right as all other UFT members to a confidential pension consultation as you near retirement.
 To find out more about your individual situation, make an appointment to talk with an expert.
 Here are the phone numbers: